Free keyword research tools are money savers.

-Keywords research is the process for looking for the best words and phrases that a user may use to search for a content on search engines
+Keywords research is the process for looking for the best words and phrases that a user may use to search for content on search engines

 It is the key to finding topics and phrases that you can easily rank for on Search engines.

-There are different types of keywords you can research on and use in your blog posts or website.
+There are different types of keywords you can research and use in your blog posts or website.